top of page

 How can the microbiome affect health?

-More than 2,000 years ago, Hippocrates, the Greek physician who many attribute as the founder of modern medicine, suggested that all disease begins in the gut.
-It turns out he was onto something (Gunnars, K., 2019, February)!
+More than 2,000 years ago, Hippocrates (the Greek physician who many attribute as the founder of modern medicine) suggested that all disease begins in the gut.
+It turns out he was onto something (Gunnars, K., 2019, February).

 The human microbiome has a different community of microbes located in different areas in the body.
 Trillions of these microbes exist mainly inside your intestines and on your skin.
 Most of the microbes in your intestines are located in the large intestine in an area called the cecum, and they are referred to as the gut microbiome.
-They are also found in other areas of the body such as the oral and nasal cavities, and the conjunctiva of our eyes.
+They are also found in other areas of the body such as the oral and nasal cavities and the conjunctiva of our eyes.

 Altogether, these microbes may weigh as much as 2–5 pounds (1–2 kg), which is roughly the weight of your brain.
-Together, they function and are considered as an extra organ in your body, playing a huge role in your health.
+Together, they function and are considered an extra organ in your body, playing a huge role in your health.

-The microbiome and digestion
+The Microbiome and Digestion

 Humans have evolved to live with microbes for millions of years.
 During this time, microbes have learned to play very important roles in the human body.
 In fact, without the gut microbiome, it would be very difficult to survive.
 Interestingly, the food you eat affects the diversity of your gut bacteria.

-Breastfeeding introduces beneficial bacteria to a baby’s gut which also contributes to their microbiome.
+Breastfeeding introduces beneficial bacteria to a baby’s gut, which also contributes to their microbiome.
 As you grow, your gut microbiome begins to diversify, meaning it starts to contain many different types of microbial species.
 Higher microbiome diversity is considered good for your health.

 Differences in the microbiome may lead to different health effects from environmental exposures and may also help determine individual susceptibility to certain illnesses.
-Environmental exposures can also disrupt a person’s microbiome in ways that could increase the likelihood of developing conditions such as diabetes, obesity, cardiovascular and neurological diseases, allergies, and inflammatory bowel disease.
+Environmental exposures can also disrupt a person’s microbiome in ways that could increase the likelihood of developing conditions, such as diabetes, obesity, cardiovascular and neurological diseases, allergies and inflammatory bowel disease.

 • Digesting breast milk: Some of the bacteria that first begin to grow inside babies’ intestines are called Bifidobacteria.
 They digest the healthy sugars in breast milk that are important for growth.